-I was gifted a couple items from Knickey in late December 2020, and wanted to share my unsponsored, long-term experience with their undies.
-This review will go over Knickey’s sustainability as a company, as well as the durability, comfort, and fit of their undies.
+I was gifted a couple items from Subset in late December 2020, and wanted to share my unsponsored, long-term experience with their undies.
+This review will go over Subset’s sustainability as a company, as well as the durability, comfort, and fit of their undies.

-This post contains affiliate links, meaning that I earn a small commission from any purchases through those links, at no extra cost to you.
+This post contains affiliate links and codes, meaning that I earn a small commission from any purchases through those links, at no extra cost to you.

 Their pieces are made primarily with organic cotton, though they also use some elastane for stretchiness.
 Their bralettes also use some Tencel and recycled nylon, which are lower-impact materials, as well as a small amount of polyester and spandex in the band.

 Subset is 100% carbon-neutral, investing in carbon offsets through Climate Neutral, who ensures that the offset projects are legitimate.
 Their packages also ship plastic-free in the cutest box.

 They also have a US-only recycling program for all brands of undies (as well as socks, tights, bras, and cloth face masks).
 The collected materials are then turned into things like insulation, cleaning rags, and yarn.
 The shipping labels cost $5, but you get a 15% discount on your next order.

 Finally, Subset cares about diversity and inclusivity.
 They feature models of different ethnicities and sizes, and their size range is XXS to XXXL.
 I hope to see them continue to expand their size range; they have been making steady progress on this, as just a year ago, they only had a couple products offered up to XXXL.

 My Experience with Subset Underwear after 1.5 Years

 I got to try the Mid-Rise Hipster and the High-Rise Brief, and I was also recently sent the Mid-Rise Brief and the Tank Bralettes (which I may review in a separate post).